Mossley Hockey Club: 1950s and 1960s

 The first Senior trophy final was in the Kirk Cup in 1953–54, when defeat was suffered at the hands of Lisnagarvey by 2 goals to one after extra time.

 The First XI were beaten in the Ulster Final of the Irish Senior Cup in 1964-65 by Portrush.

 In 1966 the Second team won the Irish Junior Cup with a 4–0 win over the Catholic Institute II, Limerick.

 The Anderson Cup was won by the First XI in 1966-67 and the following season promotion was gained to the top section of the Ulster Senior League.
 This position would be held until the end of 2002–03.

-1970s and 1980s
+1970s to 1990s

-In 1973 Mossley made a second appearance in the Kirk Cup Final, losing to Lisnagarvey after a replay.
+In 1973, Mossley made a second appearance in the Kirk Cup Final, losing to Lisnagarvey after a replay.
 In 1983, a third Kirk Cup Final appearance, again against Lisnagarvey was won 2–0.

 The Second XI were successful in the 1986 Irish Junior Cup defeating Banbridge Second XI in the Final.
 The team was captained by David McKinstry, who was also a member of the 1966 Cup winning team.

+In 1994, the club won a coaching award in recognition of its work with young players.

 Grounds

-The original grass pitches at Mossley were abandoned in 1976 and the Club played home games at the City of Belfast Playing Fields at Mallusk.
-The present site at The Glade was purchased in 1984, and in 1991 the Club installed a synthetic surface.
+The original grass pitches at Mossley were abandoned in 1976 and the club played home games at the City of Belfast Playing Fields at Mallusk.
+The present site at The Glade was purchased in 1984, and in 1991 the club installed a synthetic surface.
 In 2004 the original artificial surface was replaced with a water based pitch.